Actions you can take for the climate

 Carshare services and carpooling can help ease congestion, give you a break from driving, reduce your greenhouse gas emissions and save you money from operating, parking, insurance and maintenance costs.
 Try sharing your ride next time you go to the mountains, work or school.

 Keeping your car tuned will improve fuel efficiency.
 Get regular tune-ups, including replacing air, oil and fuel filters when necessary, and making sure your tires are well inflated.
 Driving smart will also improve fuel efficiency.
 Avoid using air conditioning, accelerate gently, maintain a steady speed, avoid high speeds and coast to decelerate.

 Drive an electric vehicle

-Choosing an electric vehicle can help to reduce greenhouse gas emissions, improve air quality, and save you money on maintenance and fuel.
+Choosing an electric vehicle can help to reduce greenhouse gas emissions, improve air quality, and save you money on maintenance, fuel and potentially on insurance premiums as well.
 Electric vehicles are also fun to drive!
 Transportation accounts for one-third of Calgary’s greenhouse gas emissions.

 Take public transit